MicroRally/MR-Adapter-1/README.md

 - GERBERS - Files that you send to PCB manufacturer.
 - PNP - Pick and Place files for automated assembly.
 - PANEL_PCB - PDF of panel drawing.
 Panel is for cheaper mass production.
-- PANEL_GERGERS - Files that you send to PCB manufacturer, to produce bunch of boards as a single board with V-CUTs.
+- PANEL_GERBERS - Files that you send to PCB manufacturer, to produce bunch of boards as a single board with V-CUTs.